 Safety electronics is highly sophisticated with double microprocessor safety management backed up by a chemical fuse.
 The charging tolerances are governed by the battery electronics and subject to multi-parameter daily calibration for accuracy.
 Temperature control is governed in separate circuits and is also used in the charge process.
 Internal communication has been upgraded from the standard SM-BUS technology to CAN-Bus giving a higher resilience to signal distortion.
 External short circuit is prevented by magnetic switching to shut down the battery when not on a C-Mount.

-Outside a traumatic external impact or building fire, we believe the Circadian battery represents a safe battery and indeed the safest Li-Ion battery in the medical market.
+Outside a traumatic external impact or building fire, we believe the DCPower4C batteries represent a high level of safety, well above the norm in the target of the medical market.